Msglet Join the waitlist

 1. 1.

-Any CSV with a name column and a phone column.
-Msglet auto-detects common headers in English and Greek (First Name, Όνομα, Phone, Τηλέφωνο, dozens more), normalises numbers to E.164, and flags bad rows in red with a specific reason.
+Three ways in: a CSV file with name + phone columns; a vCard (.vcf) exported from Contacts.app (plain file I/O, no macOS permissions required); or a live sync straight from Contacts.app (one-time permission grant).
+Msglet auto-detects common English and Greek headers (First Name, Όνομα, Phone, Τηλέφωνο, dozens more), normalises numbers to E.164, and flags bad rows in red with a specific reason.
 The list stays loaded across app restarts.

 # clients.csv